-We appreciate the time and energy of the over 100 individuals and groups who submitted, and the many people and groups we met with virtually and kānohi ki te kānohi during this time.
+We appreciated the time and energy of the over 100 individuals and groups who provided written submissions, and the 60 individuals and groups we met with virtually and kānohi ki te kānohi during this time.

 Ko te huarahi whakatau tautohe tētahi ara hou e wātea ana ki ngā ākonga tuatoru o Aotearoa me ngā kaiwhakarato kia whakatau tautohe ā-kirimana, ā-pūtea rānei.

 The dispute resolution scheme aims to help settle contractual or financial disputes that domestic tertiary learners and providers haven’t been able to resolve themselves.